Meet our People

 Christina M. King

 Christina is a licensed professional counselor specialized in cognitive behavioral therapy.
 A Philadelphia native, she graduated from Penn State University and West Chester University with her masters in Clinical Psychology.
 Christina began her therapeutic career in community mental health directing acute and partial programs hospital programs.
-She is the founder of Aspen Strong and co-founder of Changing Brains, Changing Lives Symposium.
+She is the founder of Aspen Strong (HeadQuarters parent organization) and co-founder of Changing Brains, Changing Lives Symposium.
 She sits on the Pitkin County Board of Health.
 She is a member of the Denver Speaker Bureau and has been recognized for her leadership and advocacy in mental health on various panels and magazines including Aspen Peak Magazine’s 2015 Woman of Influence.
 Christina loves to hike, ski, and spend time with her Australian Shepherd, Adie.

 Resa Hayes is a licensed Professional Counselor with a private practice in Glenwood Springs.
 She provides psychotherapy, mediation, parent education, and forensic services to families throughout the Roaring Fork Valley.
 She has a strong commitment to community service which is shown through her positions on boards throughout the valley, as well as her volunteerism for community projects and events.